skryl/nike/README.md

     $ c = Nike::Client.new('your_email', 'your_password', timeout_seconds: #)  # => Number of seconds to set the timeout

-Toggle caching after client initialization
+Adjust timeout after client initialization

     $ c.timeout = #                     # => Number of seconds to set the timeout